taglia3/ElasticTransition-ObjC/Readme.md

 }
 ```

+## Authors

+lkzhao, taglia3, the.taglia3@gmail.com

 ## License

-ElasticTransition-ObjC is available under the MIT license.
+ElasticTransition is available under the MIT license.
 See the LICENSE file for more info.